PowerLedger/powr/docs/src/developing/clients/jsonrpc-api.md

 The JSON RPC Guide below is the documentation provided by Solana on how to interact with the blockchain via the JSON RPC interface.
 The Powerledger blockchain does not make any changes to this RPC API for compatibility reasons, so the original documentation below can be used.

+Any references to lamports are equivlant to sparks, and SOL equivalent to POWR on the Powerledger blockchain, compared to the Solana blockchain.

 To interact with a node inside a JavaScript application, use the [solana-web3.js](https://github.com/solana-labs/solana-web3.js) library, which gives a convenient interface for the RPC methods that can be used to interact with the Powerledger blockchain.